-GardaWorld Security Services Middle East & Africa is a Dubai based, privately owned company that provides integrated, land-based and offshore security, risk management and consultancy services in complex and potentially high-risk environments.
-The company has overseas offices in Afghanistan, Belgium, Burundi, Democratic Republic of the Congo, France, Haiti, Iraq, Kenya, Tanzania, Libya, Malawi, Mali, Mozambique, Nigeria, Rwanda, Singapore, Somalia, Uganda, United Kingdom, United States of America, Yemen, and Zambia..
-We have substantial experience and a worldwide client base, including governments, international agencies and the international corporate sector.
-We are a primary security provider to the United States and United Kingdom governments, the European Union and the United Nations.
+GardaWorld Security Services Middle East & Africa is a division of GardaWorld, a Montreal based, privately owned company that provides integrated, land-based and offshore security, risk management and consultancy services in complex and potentially high-risk environments.
+The company has overseas offices in Afghanistan, Belgium, Burundi, Democratic Republic of the Congo, France, Haiti, Iraq, Kenya, Tanzania, Libya, Malawi, Mozambique, Nigeria, Rwanda, Singapore, Somalia, Uganda, United Kingdom, United States of America, Yemen, and Zambia.
+We have substantial operating experience and a worldwide client base, including governments, international agencies and the international corporate sector.

-We provide industry-leading risk advice and security solutions; from corporate operations, commercial risk and foreign investment to counter-terrorism, close protection and support to governments.
+We provide industry-leading risk advice and security solutions; from corporate operations, commercial risk and foreign investment, to counter-terrorism, close protection and support to governments.
 With a global footprint, our partners, associates and clients further benefit from the extensive capabilities of our personnel, built up through careers in the military, diplomatic and intelligence services, as well as in the police, journalism, the UN, finance and commerce.
 This breadth of knowledge, combined with our practical experience gained in over 20+ years of operations, allows us to provide the highest quality specialist security advice as well as risk management solutions that take meticulous account of the specific requirements of each client.

-Our vision is to be the recognised global leader in providing comprehensive security and risk management services in complex environments and emerging markets across the Middle East, South and Central Asia and Africa.
+Our vision is to be the recognised global leader in providing comprehensive security and risk management services in complex environments and emerging markets across primarily the Middle East, Afghanistan and Africa.